 Many of the current policy and regulations pertaining to settings in the NF LOC waivers were determined to remain silent or be partially compliant with the elements of the HCBS Final Rule.
 It has been determined that remediation is necessary in order to allow the settings to become compliant with the HCBS Final Rule.
 Remediation activities will consist of the development and addition of an overarching policy that will precisely follow language of the HCBS Final Rule that settings will have to abide by.
 The development of this standard for NF LOC waiver settings will go through the States permanent rule promulgation process.
 It is projected the proposed additional standards for NF LOC waiver settings will be effective 9/1/2017.
-A draft copy of the updated policy and language can be found in Appendix¬C. ICF/ID LOC to and must be followed by all settings in the ICF/ID waivers.
+A draft copy of the updated policy and language can be found in Appendix¬ C.

+The DHS DDS developed an overarching general provision standard that was made effective 9/1/2015.
+This standard pertains to and must be followed by all settings in the ICF/ID waivers.
 This overarching general provision strictly follows the language in the HCBS Final Rule.
 There are minimal instances where remediation is needed, specifically where the state policy and the waiver language conflict such as the case with the policy surrounding restraints.
 DHS has supporting policy that will be updated as a means of enhancing compliance and having additional policy to directly correspond with the HCBS Final Rule.
 Proposed changes to specific language can be found in Appendix D.